r-spatial/sf/inst/docker/README.md

 external system requirements (udunits, proj, gdal, geos, lwgeom), this directory has subdirectories with Docker files:

-* for installing R-release with all system dependencies required by `sf`,
+* base: for installing R-release with all system dependencies required by `sf`,
-* for building R-devel from source (downloaded from svn, without X11) on top of that.
+* devel: for building R-devel from source (downloaded from svn, without X11) on top of that.
-* for testing with gdal 2.2beta0
+* gdal22: for testing with gdal 2.2beta0
+* custom: for testing with libraries (gdal, geos, proj.4) installed in custom, non-standard directories

 The images are built on ubuntu:16.04 (xenial).
 They use [ubuntugis-unstable](https://launchpad.net/~ubuntugis/+archive/ubuntu/ubuntugis-unstable) for GIS package system dependencies.